FernandoCiballero/vue-basic-todo-list/README.md

 # Basic Todo App

-This is a pretty basic TO DO app created using [Vue JS Framework](https://vuejs.org/)
+This is a pretty basic TO DO app created using [Vue.js](https://vuejs.org/)

 # Screenshots